zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 does two things: First, it limits the state to the interval `[-1, 1]` using :func:`numpy.clip`.
 Second, it evaluates the standard deviation across the entire data, aborting the simulation when the value exceeds one.
 Note that the hook always receives the data always as a :class:`~numpy.ndarray` and not as a full field class.
+The hook can also keep track of additional data via :code:`post_step_data`, which is a :class:`~numpy.ndarray` that can be updated in place.

 Low-level operators